What is Website Optimization for SEO? Strategies and Goals

 Step 3: Analyze data, and make adjustments

-Gain information, come to conclusions, and then revamp your test and conduct multiple iterations of the test if needed.
 The results you gain from your test will allow you to understand how the changes you made impact your website and its performance.
-A variation that produces positive results, will become the new baseline for that particular webpage.
-However, this doesn’t mean you should be satisfied with it long term.
-You should continue to run tests on different aspects of the ‘winning’ webpage to continue to update it and increase its performance.
+A variation that produces positive results, will become the new baseline for that webpage.

 Remember, that even if a variation does not provide positive results, it can still be a learning experience.
 It will ultimately provide you with a direction that you should or should not go in to improve your website.